 “The [Juglaris] cartoons are broad, firm, academical, unexpressive in the faces occasionally, and sometimes ungracefully posed but always boldly drawn and particularly good in point and drapery.
 The ‘St. Paul at Athens’ [for the Channing Memorial Church at Newton] strikes one as hardly successful in grouping, while the post of the figure of the preacher is undignified and without grace.
 The drapery is very good, notably that of the man on the extreme left.
 In the central compartment is a good figure of a bearded man in sudden thoughtfulness.
 As a whole, the figures are studied and rather characterless, while the elaborate architectural background is ludicrously incorrect, both in design and drawing.
 The ‘St. John’ [for the Tufts College Chapel] is bold and vigorous, but not very religious or impressive, which is the case, also, with ‘St. Paul,’ a figure somewhat huddled and unmonumental; and with the ‘St. Mark,’ who seems to be taking measurements with his stylus preparatory to sketching on his tablets.
 His lion is somewhat more absurd than the winged beast in the Piazetta at Venice.
 The ‘Christ Blessing Little Children’ is rather conventional and emotionless.
 Much better is the ‘Good Samaritan,’ where the figure of the youth is really heavy in its helplessness… The watercolor designs for stained glass are often brilliant and rich in well-combined color.”

-Given Cram’s pronounced preferences for highly traditional design which came to be expressed through the Gothic Revival architecture which became his signature, it is not clear that he would have found the stained glass work of many of Juglaris’s contemporaries any more satisfying.
+Given Cram’s pronounced preference for highly traditional design which came to be expressed through his signature Gothic Revival architecture, it is not clear that he would have found the stained glass work of many of Juglaris’s contemporaries any more satisfying.
 Nevertheless, Cram’s observations are often perceptive and astute, highlighting both Juglaris’s strengths and weaknesses as an artist and decorative designer.